-What is Opana ER (oxymorphone)?
+What is Opana ER?

-Oxymorphone may also be used for purposes not listed in this medication guide.
+Opana ER may also be used for purposes not listed in this medication guide.

-severe asthma or breathing problems;
+severe asthma or breathing problems; or

-a blockage in your stomach or intestines; or
+a blockage in your stomach or intestines.

-a history of drug abuse, alcohol addiction, or mental illness;
+drug or alcohol addiction, or mental illness;

 liver or kidney problems; or